 Diamond Carat Weight Chart

-The following diamond carat weight chart is an ideal way to help you visualise the physical size of a diamond with respect to a corresponding weight.
+The following diamond carat weight chart is an ideal way to help you visualise the physical size of a diamond with respect to a corresponding weight, showcasing the relationship of carat weight vs size.
 It is a useful guide for all diamond jewellery buyers as it illustrates how diamond carat weights and shapes appear when viewed from the top.

 As our diamond carat weight guide highlights, when buying a diamond, higher carat weight and bigger size are not necessarily better.
 Scintillating shimmer and breathtaking brilliance will always eclipse diamond carat weight.